wanchichen/mnlp_hw3/mt/mnlp_blog/README.md

 ```
 # source sentence
 Mr. Hawkins stressed that a soldier could be prepared for his departure, with planning and consultation sessions, but that this was totally different than wanting to leave the army.
 # reference target
 M. Hawkins a souligné qu'un soldat pouvait être préparé à partir, avec des plans et des séances de consultation, mais que cela était totalement différent que le fait de vouloir quitter les rangs.

+# Chat-GPT zero-shot
+M. Hawkins a souligné qu'un soldat pourrait être préparé à son départ avec des sessions de planification et de consultation, mais que cela était totalement différent du désir de quitter l'armée.

+# Chat-GPT few-shot
+M. Hawkins a souligné qu'un soldat pouvait être préparé à son départ, avec des sessions de planification et de consultation, mais que cela était totalement différent du désir de quitter l'armée.

-# zero-shot
+# GPT-4 zero-shot
 M. Hawkins a souligné qu'un soldat pouvait être préparé à son départ, avec des séances de planification et de consultation, mais que cela était totalement différent de vouloir quitter l'armée.

-# few-shot
+# GPT-4 few-shot
 M. Hawkins a souligné qu'un soldat pourrait être préparé à son départ avec des sessions de planification et de consultation, mais que cela était totalement différent du désir de quitter l'armée.
 ```
+The first observation from the Chat-GPT's outputs are that the translations in both settings are both very accurate.
+In fact, the only difference between the zero-shot translation and the few-shot result was the minor change in conjugation (pouvait être -> pourrait être) and the sentence were identical to each other in terms of the contents.

+The result for GPT-4 is very similar.
 Since zero-shot result was already faithful to the source English sentence, we did not see significant quality improvement when adding examples that the model can learn in-context.
-In fact, the only difference between the zero-shot translation and the few-shot result was the minor change in conjugation and the sentence were nearly identical to each other in terms of the contents.
+The zero-shot output used the word 'séances' whereas the few-shot model used 'sessions', but they are synonyms.